 - Watch other mom friends breastfeed.
 Sometimes seeing someone else do it helps you understand more than reading about it.
 Ask your girlfriends questions and reach out to them for support as you learn!
 If you see your friends doing it successfully, you’ll be more likely to stick with it.
 If you don’t have any lactating friends at the moment, do the next best thing–watch YouTube videos.

 - Wear nursing bras that work well and make you feel good.
 Get measured around the eighth month of pregnancy, since this is the size you’ll likely be at eight weeks postpartum.
 You can wear your nursing bras when you’re pregnant too!
 My favorite nursing bras are by Le Mystere–the Sexy Mama and Mama Mia styles.
 Not only are they beautiful, they fit me really well and clip and unclip easily.
 The comfortable underwire gives me the support and confidence I want for my larger nursing bust.
+There’s no reason you shouldn’t feel as confident and sexy as a young actress on a site like hd sex video xxx and others.

 - Wear nursing-friendly clothing.
 Once you find the perfect nursing bras, you can start thinking what items in your closet will work for breastfeeding and what you might need to add to your wardrobe to make it more functional for your new role.
 Wrap styles, button-downs, stretchy necklines, tops that lift up easily, and off-the-shoulder styles worked best for me.
 I wear actual nursing clothing (ideally maternity clothes that double as nursing clothes) as well as adapt non-nursing clothing in my closet.
 I have a blog post with more nursing fashion tips here.